pozgo/docker-snmpd/README.md

 This is polinux/snmpd docker image with snmpd daemon running in foreground and based on offcial CentOS-7 and offers ability to provide any argument to snmpd process.

 This container is built that any extra parameters provided to docker run will be passed directly to snmpd command.
-For example, if you run docker `run [run options] polinux/snmpd -c FILE` you pass `-c FILE` to snmpd daemon.
+For example, if you run docker `run [options] polinux/snmpd -c FILE` you pass `-c FILE` to snmpd daemon.

 ## Usage
 ### Basic